Six Ideas that Helped My Queer Trial

 Alongside the notion that institutions are organisms is the notion that these organisms are not predetermined.
 Instead, they live moment by moment, moving into an open and yet-to-be-decided future.
 Rather than outside time, God also lives moment by moment, influencing creation and being influenced by it.
 Both God and creatures are experiencers.

 Believing that I move with God and creation into an open future provides ground for hope.
-Instead of thinking the outcomes of life and my trial were settled in advance, I believed many outcomes are possible.
-Some were more likely than others, of course.
+Instead of thinking the outcomes of life and my trial were settled in advance, I think many outcomes are possible.
+Some are more likely than others, of course.
 But our actions make a real difference to what happens in the present, and we influence how the future will be.
 (I explain this in God After Deconstruction.)

 Conclusion